PolymerCat/CAT-Project/README.md

 ## we have to save the folder of the webpage on /var/www/ folder
 ## the code is

-sudo systemctl start apache2
+//this code will start the server sudo systemctl start apache2

+//this code will restart the server sudo systemctl restart apache2

+//this code will stop the server sudo systemctl stop apache2

+//this code will display the status of the server sudo systemctl statue apache2